msgpo/issue-prioritizer/README.md

 It will reorder cards in your project, including notes that are not yet converted to issues.
 If some issues are unlabelled, you can define a `default_label` to consider for these: it will make the action behave as if the issue was correctly labelled, but doesn't assign the label.
 It works for notes too.

+You will need to grant the `admin:org` (to list and move project cards) and `repo` (to access to issues labels) scopes to your GitHub token.

 ## Develop